devplayer0/fyp/report.md

 In `simulation` mode, the
 evaluation setup described in the "gem5 evaluation" section is used.
-The appropriate gem5 command is constructed and executed, with data being collected from the output directory.
+The appropriate gem5 command is constructed and executed, with metrics being collected from the output directory.

-In `hardware` mode, pyOCD is used to manage real boards (as described) in the "hardware evaluation" section.
+In `hardware` mode, pyOCD is used to manage real boards as described in the "hardware evaluation" section.
 Since opening and closing connection to a board is quite expensive with pyOCD, connections are pooled globally.
 Connections are only closed either when they have been unused for more than 20 seconds or